Register for Support Group

 Education Website

-If you want to chat with someone in the adoption, assisted reproduction or NPE communities, would like to be paired with a mentor, need support identifying family, finding a therapist with experience working with people with an MPE, adoption, assisted reproduction, or an NPE or a genetic counselor, or perhaps just want to talk about your story, please reach out to us at 323-TALK-MPE (323-825-5673).
+If you want to chat with someone in the adoption, assisted reproduction or NPE communities, would like to be paired with a mentor, need support identifying family, finding a therapist with experience working with people with misattributed parentage, adoption, assisted reproduction, or an NPE or a genetic counselor, or perhaps just want to talk about your story, please reach out to us at 323-TALK-MPE (323-825-5673).

 ***If you are thinking about suicide or worried about a friend, please call 800-273-8255 for immediate confidential support or dial 911 or 988.***